What is a Community Land Trust?

 Ellen came to TCLT in 2014 to assist in the development of the Townsite Community Land Trust.
 She has worked on many of the organizational documents and helped get the interim board established.
 An interest in alternate housing and intentional communities was sparked during her involvement in the early 80’s at Arcosanti, an urban architectural project in central AZ.
 Ellen and her husband are currently renovating their 102 year old home in the Townsite Historic District, valuing the conservation of historic properties.
 After retiring from work in the environmental field (recycling, composting and water conservation), Ellen looks forward to being more involved in the community and pursuing her interests: woodworking, weaving and travel.
 She is also a board member of the Pine Forest Charter School.

 Duffie has always lived in historic neighborhoods.
 She likes to be where the ghosts are.
 She learned to love architecture and explore communities during long walks around Cincinnati with her father.
-Flagstaff has been her home for 37 years.
+Flagstaff has been her home for 38 years.
 Duffie spearheaded creating Flagstaff’s first and currently only local Historic Residential District for the Townsite neighborhood.
 She is conducting the Townsite Oral History Project.
 Those two projects led her to found Townsite CLT.
 She holds degrees in Studio Art, Geography, Applied Cultural Anthropology and Museum Studies.
 Since finishing an MA she has continued her education with courses in Community Land Trusts, and Historic Preservation.
 Duffie and her family live in a 1940s Townsite neighborhood house constructed with ammunition boxes discarded by the Navajo Ordnance Depot west of Flagstaff.
-She served on the Southwest Oral History Association Board and is currently on the Arizona Historical Society Northern Chapter Board of Directors.
+She served on the Southwest Oral History Association Board and the Arizona Historical Society Northern Chapter Board of Directors.
+She is currently on the Northern Arizona Pioneers’ Historical Society Board of Directors.

 Charlie Silver came to Northern Arizona in 1976 to film and document the building of a community school house on the Navajo Nation.
 Three years later he moved to Northern Arizona full time, eventually migrating from the Navajo Nation, to Winslow, to Flagstaff.
 Charlie has worked in Flagstaff’s last sawmill, construction, as a wildlands firefighter, set up many of the City of Flagstaff’s first computers, as a librarian, and as an intellectual property liaison for a major US Corporation.
 He can often be found at City Council meetings monitoring issues especially around the City’s zoning code, development activity, affordable housing, and social justice.
 Charlie, was a co-recipient with Duffie Westheimer, of the 2017 Livable Community Award sponsored by Friends of Flagstaff’s Future.
 He is or has also been on the Boards of The Literacy Center, Friends of the Flagstaff Public Library, and Stand Up for Flagstaff.